euler-xyz/median-oracle/README.md

 Uniswap3 has a clever innovation that involves encoding prices into "ticks".
 These are essentially logarithms of the prices scaled and truncated in such a way that they can be efficiently stored.
 In Uniswap3's scheme, any tick can be represented by a number between -887272 and 887272 inclusive.
 This is 20.759 bits of information so it can be stored in an `int24` data-type which occupies only 3 bytes.
 Since there are many more possible prices than there are ticks, by the pigeonhole principle multiple prices can map to the same tick, and converting a price into a tick loses information.

 This operation -- lossily compressing a large input domain down to a smaller output range -- is called quantisation.
-Our oracle design builds upon Uniswap3's tick concept (because it is our hope that in the future it could be adapted to work with...
+Our oracle design builds upon Uniswap3's tick specification (because we hope that in the future it could be adapted to work with...
 Uniswap4?), but adds another level of quantisation.

 Given a tick value, we divide it by 30 and take the floor, giving a number between -29576 and 29575 inclusive.
 This is 15.8521 bits of information and can therefore pack into an `int16` (2 bytes).
 In order to recover an approximation of the original tick, we multiply by 30 and add 15.
 In signal processing jargon, this is called a mid-riser quantisation, since if you imagine the plot of inputs to outputs being a staircase, the 0 is right at the edge of a stair (the "riser").
 In our case, an input tick of 0 will remap to a tick of 15, and a tick of -1 to -15.